MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-txt-channel.md

 7. Click **Finish**, and then click **Close**.

 > [!NOTE]
-> When customizing the text message, keep in mind that SMS has a **160 character limit**.
-Operations Manager cannot send messages using MMS (Multimedia Messaging Service), which includes longer form messages (those over 160 characters).
+> When customizing the text message, ensure that SMS has a **160 character limit**.
+Operations Manager cannot send longer messages (over 160 characters) using Multimedia Messaging Service (MMS).

 ## Next steps